Greg Davies: Film and television

-Stand up
+Stand-up comedy

-Davies began his stand up career in 2005, working the independent club circuit.

-In 2007, he was nominated three times in the Chortle Awards, in the categories "Breakthrough Act" (for his solo stand-up act), "Best Sketch, Variety or Character Act", and "Best Full-Length Show" (both as part of sketch team We Are Klang).
+Davies began his stand-up comedy career on the independent club circuit in 2005.
+In 2007, Davies was nominated for three Chortle Awards in the categories "Breakthrough Act" (for his solo stand-up act), "Best Sketch, Variety or Character Act", and "Best Full-Length Show" (both as part of sketch team We Are Klang).

-In 2010, Davies' first solo stand-up show, Firing Cheeseballs at a Dog, was nominated for the Fosters Edinburgh Comedy Awards at the Edinburgh Festival.
-The show was subsequently taken on his first ever tour the following autumn.
+Davies' first solo stand-up show, Firing Cheeseballs at a Dog, was nominated for the Fosters Edinburgh Comedy Awards at the Edinburgh Festival in 2010.
+The show was subsequently taken on his first tour.
 He was also nominated for the Edinburgh Fringe's Malcolm Hardee "Act Most Likely to Make a Million Quid" Award.

-In 2013, he toured his second stand up show, The Back of My Mum's Head, across the UK.

-In November 2017, Davies recorded a Netflix stand-up comedy special at the Hammersmith Apollo during his Magnificent Beast UK tour.
-It was released as You Magnificent Beast in 2018.